 It is used to model solar and stellar surface convection.
 For solar-type stars only a small fraction of the stellar surface layers are included in the computational domain.
 In the case of red supergiants the computational box contains the entire star.
+Recently, the model range has been extended to sub-stellar objects (brown dwarfs).

 CO5BOLD solves the coupled non-linear equations of compressible hydrodynamics in an external gravity field together with non-local frequency-dependent radiation transport.
 Operator splitting is applied to solve the equations of hydrodynamics (including gravity), the radiative energy transfer (with a long-characteristics or a short-characteristics ray scheme), and possibly additional 3D (turbulent) diffusion in individual sub steps.
-The 3D hydrodynamics step is further simplified with directional splitting.
+The 3D hydrodynamics step is further simplified with directional splitting (usually).
 The 1D sub steps are performed with a Roe solver, accounting for an external gravity field and an arbitrary equation of state from a table.